 |La Tartine Gourmande||Tarte aux Quetsches|

-People have spotted Italian Prune Plums using the Specialty Produce app for iPhone and Android.
+People have shared Italian Prune Plums using the Specialty Produce app for iPhone and Android.

 Santa Monica Farmers Market